 Introduced to South East Asia at the turn of the last century, it brought a unique and exceptional citrus brightness and was soon embraced by the more discerning cocktail drinker.

 Based on our 1903 recipe, Yuzu Tonic is the perfect way to bring a touch of the exotic to any mixed drink.
 We recommend pairing Yuzu Tonic with traditional London dry gins and citrus-forward spirits.

 The grapefruit was not discovered until the 18th century and botanists believe it is the result of cross-breeding sweet oranges of Barbados with the pomelo, a citrus fruit native to Indonesia.
 The British knew that not only was this new fruit delicious, it was very good for you too, with sailors and explorers favouring it over lime and lemons due to its natural higher vitamin C content.

-To keep with the spirit of discovery that is at the heart of East Imperial, we travelled the world to find the purest, unfiltered spring water.
-Our search eventually led us to New Zealand where we found an ecosystem that produces water of the highest quality and a country committed to protecting the environment.
-East Imperial water is sustainably sourced from an artesian spring located in Nelson, in the South Island of New Zealand.
+East Imperial water is sustainably sourced from an artesian spring located in Tauranga, in the North Island of New Zealand.
 This high quality water gives East Imperial the authentic taste of original tonic waters which were also made from the purest springs in East Africa and East Asia at the turn of the last century.